RubixML/ML/README.md

 ```

 ### One Hot Encoder
-The One Hot Encoder takes a column of categorical features, such as the country a person was born in, and produces a one-hot vector of n-dimensions where n is equal to the number of unique categories of the feature column.
+The One Hot Encoder takes a column of categorical features and produces a one-hot vector of n-dimensions where n is equal to the number of unique categories of the feature column.

 ##### Categorical